 No changes.
-Residents of public housing highrise general occupancy developments that are exclusively for the elderly, handicapped, or disabled persons are permitted to keep pets with written permission from HACM.
+Residents of public housing highrise general occupancy developments are permitted to keep pets with written permission from HACM.
 The privilege may be revoked at any time subject to HACM's grievance procedure if the animal becomes destructive, a nuisance, or a health or safety hazard to the other residents.
-For family other general occupancy public housing developments, dogs and cats are permitted only in the single-family scattered sites that are single-family-homes as opposed to rowhouses or duplexes.
-Details of the HACM pet policy are available as Chapter 10 in the Admissions and Continued Occupancy Policy, and at all administrative offices and housing development offices.
+For other general occupancy public housing developments, dogs and cats are permitted only in the scattered sites that are single-family homes as opposed to rowhouses or duplexes.
+Details of the HACM pet policy are available at all administrative offices and housing development offices.